APPLICATION DEADLINE: March 15, 2018 for a residency in 2019

 COUPLES: Couples must apply separately with the understanding that each applicant will be reviewed separately by their discipline’s panel.
 If both artists are selected, we will make every effort to schedule you at the same time and arrange appropriate accommodations.
 Separate studios will be assigned unless otherwise requested.
 Please note on your applications if you would like to share the same living quarters.

-CHOREOGRAPHY APPLICANTS: Choreographers may request to have one DANCER in residence or request the time alone.
-This should be noted in the extended work plan on the Panel Review Form.
+CHOREOGRAPHY APPLICANTS: Choreographers may request to have one DANCER or one VIDEOGRAPHER in residence or request the time alone.
+This should be noted in the work plan on the Panel Review Form.

 GUESTS: Accommodations are limited to selected individual residents only.
 No accommodations for spouses, partners, or children are available.
 Friends or family who are in the area for brief visits cannot be accommodated overnight at the facility.
 They are welcome for day visits and dinner at the ranch.
 No personal pets are allowed.